Standardized Cumulants of Flow Harmonic Fluctuations: MC-Glauber Model and Beyond Hydrodynamic Linear Response

-After generating the heavy ion collision events, we can find the distribution of $p(v_n)$ for each centrality bin.
-The ATLAS collaboration also reported this probability distribution in \cite{Aad:2013xma}.
-Consequently, in addition to relation \eqref{expKurt}, we can find $\Gamma_2$ (and $\Gamma_6$) by fitting the RGC-distribution with the ATLAS results.
-In Fig.\ref{RGCFitting}, we have plotted this distribution for $50$-$55\%$ centrality and fitted with the ATLAS experimental data by either a Gaussian distribution (red dashed curve) and a RGC distribution \eqref{aDistribution} (red solid curve).
-As one expects, the Monte-Carlo simulation has a good agreement with data.
-More importantly, the result obtained from the RGC distribution indicates a better fit with that of Gaussian distribution.
-Similar to RGC distribution, the power distribution fits with data accurately\cite{Yan:2014afa}.
-However, from the RGC distribution fit, one can find $\Gamma_2$ and $\Gamma_4$ as well \footnote{Due to the small numerical factor $\frac{1}{36}$ in \eqref{Q6}, the effect of the $\Gamma_4$ on the distribution is small and therefore we need lots of events to find a reasonable value via fitting.
-We checked that by setting $\Gamma_4=0$, the result obtained for $\Gamma_2$ is not changed drastically.}.
+After generating the heavy-ion collision events, we can find the distribution of $p(v_{n,x},v_{n,y})$ in each centrality bin and consequently determine the standardized cumulants $\hat{\V}_{pq}^{(n)}$.
+The results are plotted in black dots in Fig.~\ref{NonLinearResponse}.
+In this figure, the red dots are $\hat{\E}_{pq}^{(n)}$, similar to those in Fig.~\ref{n2cumulants} and Fig.~\ref{n3cumulants}.
+Recall from \eqref{linearApprox} that in the hydrodynamic linear response approximation, we have $\hat{\E}_{pq}^{(n)}\simeq \hat{\V}_{pq}^{(n)}$.
+However, as can be seen from the plots in Fig.~\ref{NonLinearResponse}, $\hat{\V}_{pq}^{(n)}$ and $\hat{\E}_{pq}^{(n)}$ are not exactly the same.
+In fact, they have more agreements with each other in lower centralities.
+In higher centralities $\hat{\E}_{pq}^{(n)}$ deviates from $\hat{\V}_{pq}^{(n)}$ significantly.
+This means that the relation \eqref{linear} is not exact and so the nonlinear response of hydrodynamic is important in higher centralities.

-From simulation, we can also find the distribution of $p(v_{3,x}v_{3,y})$ for each centrality bin and consequently determine the standardized cumulants $\hat{\V}_{pq}^{(3)}$.
-The results have been plotted by black dots in Fig.\ref{n2cumulants} and Fig.\ref{n3cumulants}.
-As can be seen, $\hat{\V}_{pq}^{(3)}$ and $\hat{\E}_{pq}^{(3)}$ have more agreements with each other in lower centralities.
-In higher centralities $\hat{\E}_{pq}^{(3)}$ deviates from $\hat{\V}_{pq}^{(3)}$ significantly.
-This is due to presence of more fluctuations in higher centralities.
+Concentrating on the third harmonics, we use the $p(v_3)$ probability distribution reported by the ATLAS collaboration in Ref.~\cite{Aad:2013xma}.
+This helps us to find $\Gamma_2$ (and $\Gamma_4$) by fitting the RGC distribution to the ATLAS results.
+In Fig.~\ref{RGCFitting}, the ATLAS experimental data for $p(v_3)$ distribution is plotted in black stars for $50-55\%$ centrality.
+Both Gaussian distribution (red dashed curve) and a RGC distribution \eqref{aDistribution} (red solid curve) are fitted to the ATLAS data.
+As one expects, the Monte Carlo simulation has a good agreement with data.
+More importantly, the result obtained from the RGC distribution indicates a better fit with that of obtained from Gaussian distribution.
+Note that one can fit the power distribution to data accurately as well \cite{Yan:2014afa}.
+However, we can find $\Gamma_2$ and $\Gamma_4$ from the RGC distribution fit unlike power distribution.\footnote{Due to the small numerical factor $\frac{1}{36}$ in \eqref{Q6}, the effect of the $\Gamma_4$ on the distribution is small and therefore we need more precise distribution to find a reasonable value via fitting.
+We checked that by setting $\Gamma_4=0$, the result obtained for $\Gamma_2$ is not changed drastically.} One should note that if we find the values for $v_3\{2\}$, $v_3\{4\}$, and $v_3\{6\}$ with reasonable precision experimentally, then we are able to calculate $\Gamma_2$ and $\Gamma_4$ accurately from Eqs.~\eqref{expKurt} and \eqref{expSixOrder} without fitting RGC to $p(v_3)$ distribution.